5. UNDERSTANDING THE CASHFLOWS

 Most CLOs have several other accounts.
 It is common, for example, for CLOs to include an account in which to hold funds for revolving loans and drawdown loans.
 These are facilities which the borrower has the right to use but may choose not to use in full at a given time.
 The funds need to be available in case the borrower draws on the facility.

 Some CLOs also include various accounts that act as a cushion or a reserve for future needs.
 For example, there may be an account into which the manager can put funds which can be used to buy equities following a debt restructuring.
-The balance of each account is listed in each monthly investor report (the so-called trustee report).
-This provides an important check for investors to be sure that the CLO is being operated as intended.

 Example of a CLO waterfall